Ngozi Okonjo-Iweala: Honorary degrees

-She has also received degrees from a host of Nigerian universities including Abia State University, Delta State University, Abraka, Oduduwa University, Babcock University, and the Universities of Port Harcourt, Calabar, and Ife (Obafemi Awolowo university).
+She has also received degrees from a host of Nigerian universities including Abia State University, Delta State University, Abraka, Oduduwa University, Babcock University, and the Universities of Port Harcourt, Calabar, and Obafemi Awolowo University (OAU).
 In 2019, Okonjo Iweala was awarded an honorary degree from Tel Aviv University.
-On the 7th of February 2022 Okonjo-Iweala received her 20th honorary Doctorate Degrees from the London School of Economics.
+In June 2024, Okonjo-Iweala received an honorary degree from the University of Oxford.